-a Each model had a structure of studentized distribution of errors, and a conservative prior standard deviation of .1

-bModels also included circulatory hospitalizations as a control variable.

-cModels also included circulatory consultations as a control variable.

-dModels also included the proportion of circulatory hospitalizations of circulatory consultations (x 1,000 population) as a control variable.Discussion
+When we compared days with larger social unrest with the other days in the expousure period, we found that ……

+The sensitivity analysis showed that ….

+Discussion

 Social movements resulting in civil unrests are far from being a Chilean or even a Latin American issue.
-Recent demonstrations have occurred for different reasons in countries such as France, Hong Kong, Syria, Colombia, Bolivia, Ecuador, and the U.S. For example, the recent killing of George Floyd in Minneapolis, Minnesota triggered unrests in the U.S. and abroad.
-As in Chile, most of these protests resulted in a widespread use of anti-riot shotguns and tear gas as means of crowd control.
-The medical and public health community have raised concerns in the indiscriminate use of these methods and the potential harm to those involved in confrontation and surrounding areas (CITE AJPH and Lancet letters/editorials).
+Recent demonstrations have occurred for different reasons in countries such as France, Hong Kong, Syria, Colombia, Bolivia, Ecuador, and the U.S. For example, the recent killing of George Floyd in Minneapolis, Minnesota, triggered unrests in the U.S. and abroad.
+As in Chile, most of these protests resulted in widespread use of anti-riot shotguns and tear gas as means of crowd control.
+The medical and public health community have raised concerns about the indiscriminate use of these methods and the potential harm to those involved in confrontation and surrounding areas (CITE AJPH and Lancet letters/editorials).

-The findings in our study suggest that following the onset of the Chilean social protests on October 18th, 2019, there was a significant reduction in patient utilization of emergency services in Santiago.
-The findings also suggest that there was a relative increase in the severity of cases that actually presented to emergency services.
+In this study, we aimed to quantify the effects of social protest and crowd-control techniques on population health, looking at the Chilean case.
+Our findings suggest that following the onset of the Chilean social movement on October 18, 2019, no effect was observed on ED services utilization; however, the severity of trauma and respiratory cases increased.
+Whereas trauma and respiratory consultations did not present statistical differences before and after the social movement onset, weekly trauma hospitalization significantly increased.
+Also, the proportion of hospitalization per 1,000 trauma/respiratory ED consultations increased in the period with civil unrest.
+In fact, we estimated that hospitalization per ED trauma consultations was 38% higher than expected if the protests and crowd-control were not happened, reaching up to 63% in the case of respiratory causes.

-There are a few possible ways to explain the reduction in emergency services utilization.
-During this protest period, individuals with non-severe or life-threatening emergencies who would normally visit emergency services may reasonably avoided these hospitals.
-During confrontations, most minor and mild injuries were treated in site by health professional volunteering, decompressing ER from mild or non-life-threatening problems.
+Health services utilization, assessed by ED consultations, were not affected by the social movement.
+We hypothesized that during this protest period, individuals with non-severe or life-threatening emergencies who would normally visit emergency services may reasonably avoid these hospitals [REF]; nevertheless, incident cases could also occur because of confrontations and mass-control.
+Although our results did not show any statistical effect on the number of ED consultations (Table 1), the absolute effect occurred in the expected direction (Figures 2 and 3).
+During confrontations observed between some civilians and policemen/soldiers, most minor and mild injuries were treated in-site by health professional volunteering, decompressing ED from mild or non-life-threatening problems [REF].
 Also, as public transportation was significantly disrupted during the protests, prospective patients may not have even been able to make it to these hospitals to receive care.
-And while
+Thus, even though severe cases increases, the effect on ED utilization seems to have been balanced by a lower or similar number of non-severe cases after the social movement onset.